 Juno was launched past the orbit of Mars where it began to return to the center of the solar system and then slingshot around Earth.
 That launched the craft to the outer reaches where it could insert into Jupiter’s orbit.
 Think of it as falling off a cliff, then grabbing a rope to swing you to the other side of the mountain.

-Next: The question is: How do you stop or slow down from that speed?
+Next: So how do you stop or slow down from that speed?

 3. Crashing into orbit